 Looking at himself in the mirror, the clown begins to remove his makeup with a handkerchief.
 First the cheeks, then the forehead.
 The lips.
 He lets out an exaggerated giggle at the sight of his face and the crowd reacts with a chuckle of its own.
 They love it as he slaps his hands on his knees and laughs wildly at his reflection.
 The clown’s glee is contagious, all heart and eyes and soul.

 But slowly, his energy fades.
 The audience carries on cackling as he goes quiet.
-With the tips of his fingers he traces the skin around his eyes, as if sensing that something isn’t quite right.
+With the tips of his fingers he traces the skin around his eyes, as if something isn’t quite right.

 Suddenly his face begins to melt, exposing the bloody arteries underneath.
 He panics but is unable to move.
 The fat inside his cheeks drops to the floor as he shakes violently in front of the mirror.
 The crowd loves it.
 His skull screams in red pain while the hidden faces revel in hysterical laughter.